QCrBox/QCrBox/README.md

 ## Contributions

 Contributions are always welcome, be it code or testing our software and raising issues.
-If you want to contribute code, please create your own branch and submit a pull request.
+If you want to contribute code, please for the repository, create your own branch and submit a pull request.
 If you have any questions feel very welcome to contact us.

+## Release Notes

+Please refer to the [Changelog](https://qcrbox.github.io/QCrBox/CHANGELOG/) for a list of notable changes for the current and past releases.

 ## Licence
 The software is distributed under the MPL2.0 licence.
 See [LICENSE](./LICENSE) for more information.